TACC-Cloud/tapis-cli/README.rst

-Tapis CLI is a human-friendly, scriptable command line interface, implemented in Python, that helps scientists and engineers build and manage scalable computational and data science workflow projects using TACC's Tapis platform.
+Tapis CLI is a human-friendly, scriptable command line interface, implemented in Python, that helps scientists and engineers build and manage scalable computational and data science workflow projects using the _Tapis platform.
 It is a replacement for a pure-Bash CLI environment known as agave-cli that we hope brings you new features, better reliability, and dramatically enhanced productivity.

-Tapis CLI provides a unified interface to multiple platform APIs, allowing them to be easily orchestrated and composed into higher-order constructs combining HPC, data management, cloud computing, and other aspects of computing.
+Tapis CLI provides a unified interface to multiple web service APIs, allowing them to be easily orchestrated and composed into higher-order constructs combining HPC, data management, cloud computing, and other aspects of computing.

+Comprehensive documentation is on _ReadTheDocs.

 Installation
 ------------